cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToDatabaseRole.csharp.md

 - *Type:* object

-If true, the resource will always produce a “plan” and on “apply” it will re-grant defined privileges.
+(Default: `false`) If true, the resource will always produce a “plan” and on “apply” it will re-grant defined privileges.

 It is supposed to be used only in “grant privileges on all X’s in database / schema Y” or “grant all privileges to X” scenarios to make sure that every new object in a given database / schema is granted by the account role and every new privilege is granted to the database role.
 Important note: this flag is not compliant with the Terraform assumptions of the config being eventually convergent (producing an empty plan).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/grant_privileges_to_database_role#always_apply GrantPrivilegesToDatabaseRole#always_apply}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/grant_privileges_to_database_role#always_apply GrantPrivilegesToDatabaseRole#always_apply}

 ---